serin113/SR-Web-Apps/README.md

 ## License:

-Licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php) (the license is embedded in every HTML or PHP file in all of my webapps).
+"Licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php) (the license is embedded in every HTML or PHP file in all of my webapps).
-All other files and webapps in this repository either have a respective license or do not have a license.
+All other files and webapps in this repository either have a respective license or do not have a license."

+Or so I said before.
+Licenses are under whatever the licenses were for the sources and the APIs used.
+Definitely not MITL.

 ## Notes:

-In my webapp's appcache files, you may notice that the version number is quite high.
+In these webapps' appcache files, you may notice that the version number is quite high.
 Its only purpose is to update the apps after a change in one or more of the files.
-(More info on appcaches in [appcache.info](http://appcachefacts.info))
+(More info on appcaches in [a now defunct webpage](https://web.archive.org/web/20140911203145/http://appcachefacts.info/))